tsbohc/zest.nvim/readme.md

 # macros
 In each example, the top block contains the fennel code written in the configuration, while the bottom one shows the lua code that neovim will execute.

+Macro names are intentionally quite verbose, remember that you can alias them to something much shorter.

 ### v-lua

-- store a function and return its `v:lua`, excluding the parentheses
+- Store a function and return its `v:lua`, excluding the parentheses

 ```clojure
 (local v (v-lua my-fn))